skaran921/flutter_shimmer/README.md

        isDarkMode:true
     ),

-  6. With Bottom Lines:
+  6. With Bottom Boxes:

      ProfilePageShimmer(
-       hasBottomLines: true,
+       hasBottomBox: true,
     ),

   7. Combination of all options